icn-navigator/Documentation/Product Brief/Requirement Breakdown.md

 ## Functional Requirements

-A **functional** requirements is *what the system must do*, including key observable behaviour, services and features.
+A **functional** requirement is *what the system must do*, including key observable behaviour, services and features.

 | ID   | Requirement                                                                                                    | Source                                                                                                                                                |
 | ---- | -------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- |